EdisMc/OnlineStore_/README.md

 ## General Information
-An online store application for browsing, managing, and purchasing products.
-This project provides a backend API to handle product listings, user accounts, orders, and other functionalities necessary for a fully functional online marketplace.
+An online store application for browsing, managing, and purchasing/selling products.
+This project uses Thymeleaf template engine, REST Services, JS (fetching) to handle product listings, user accounts, orders, and other functionalities necessary for a fully functional online marketplace.

 ## Features
     Product Management: Add, update, and remove products;